UltrAlpha Price Up 23.3% Over Last 7 Days (UAT)

 - Lumi Credits (LUMI) traded 1.4% higher against the dollar and now trades at $0.0108 or 0.00000055 BTC.

-UltrAlpha was first traded on July 31st, 2019.
+UltrAlpha’s genesis date was July 31st, 2019.
 UltrAlpha’s total supply is 158,123,346 coins.
+UltrAlpha’s official Twitter account is @UAT_Official and its Facebook page is accessible here.
 The official message board for UltrAlpha is medium.com/@UAT_official.
-UltrAlpha’s official website is ultralpha.io/#/home.
-UltrAlpha’s official Twitter account is @UAT_Official and its Facebook page is accessible here.
+The official website for UltrAlpha is ultralpha.io/#/home.

 Buying and Selling UltrAlpha

-It is usually not possible to buy alternative cryptocurrencies such as UltrAlpha directly using US dollars.
-Investors seeking to trade UltrAlpha should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as UltrAlpha directly using US dollars.
+Investors seeking to acquire UltrAlpha should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy UltrAlpha using one of the aforementioned exchanges.

 Receive News & Updates for UltrAlpha Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UltrAlpha and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.